C4Q/AC3.2-MorningBreath/README.md

 # Morning Breath, the Daily Morning App

-An app that makes the start of your day much simpler.
+An app that makes the start of your day much, much simpler.

 ##Features
 - Weather